appsody/website/content/docs/stacks/develop.md

 * **Monitoring file changes** - Stack creators configure the many [`APPSODY_WATCH`](/docs/stacks/environment-variables) environment variables in `Dockerfile-stack` to specify which files are monitored for changes and how to reflect those changes in the running application.

 * **Managing dependencies** - Appsody enables the caching of any installed dependencies across runs to accelerate local development.
-Caching is achieved by creating a volume independent of a specific container instance and then mounting it every time the appsody container is started.
-Stack creators configure the [`APPSODY_DEPS`](/docs/stacks/environment-variables) environment variable to specify the directory to be cached.
+Caching is achieved by creating one or more volumes independent of a specific container instance and then mounting them every time the appsody container is started.
+Stack creators configure the [`APPSODY_DEPS`](/docs/stacks/environment-variables) environment variable to specify a list of the directories to be cached.

 ### File permissions